-Of course, our announcement is livened up with a few words about fishing, BB guns, and archery; display of pinewood derby cars, rain gutter regatta boats, and space-derby spaceships; and a fun repeat-after-me song.
+Of course, our announcement is livened up with a few words about fishing and archery; display of pinewood derby cars, rain gutter regatta boats, and space-derby spaceships; and a fun repeat-after-me song.

 After the flag assembly, the principal allows us to talk to a few classes.
 Last fall, we talked to several fourth-grade classes.
 Guess where our biggest group of new Cub Scouts was?
 That’s right.
 First-year Webelos Scouts.

 The following responses do not appear in the print edition …

 In the schools in our council, we are able to have five-minute sessions called “boy talks” with the first- through fifth-grade boys before School Night for Scouting.
 A speaker from the council will give a short pep talk to interest them in signing up and then give them a flier to take home.
 Your council needs to approach the school principals and explain the importance of Scouting to the community to get this brief access to the boys.

 Technology can really be a help.
 The Internet, through sites like www.craigslist.org, is an excellent way to organize people and get the word out to a large audience cheaply while saving a tree or two.
 It’s good to remember that Scouts ought to be, as Rudyard Kipling once advised, fit in mind and body at every age.
 I guess that means computer savvy, too.

 We had a retailer who would give up his front window for our month of recruiting so we could show off what Scouting is all about: outing.
 We would set up a tent, display a stove and pots, hang up our flag, and make it look like a real campsite.
 In the corner was a chalkboard with the time and location of our meetings.
 When kids saw what they were going to do, they made sure their parents got them to our meetings.